Breakend/experiment-impact-tracker/README.md

 ## Compatible Systems

-Right now, we're only compatible with Linux and Mac OS X systems running NVIDIA GPU's and Intel processors (which support RAPL or PowerCap).
+Right now, we're only compatible with Linux and Mac OS X systems running NVIDIA GPU's and Intel processors (which support RAPL or PowerGadget).

 If you'd like support for your use-case or encounter missing/broken functionality on your system specs, please open an issue or better yet submit a pull request!
 It's almost impossible to cover every combination on our own!

 ### Mac OS X Suppport

 Currently, we support only CPU and memory-related metrics on Mac OS X for Intel-based CPUs.
-However, these require the Intel PowerCap driver and the Intel PowerGadget tool.
+However, these require the Intel PowerGadget driver and the Intel PowerGadget tool.
 The easiest way to install this is:

 ```bash
 $ brew cask install intel-power-gadget